himash79/Microsoft-Active-Directory-Project/README.md

 04) Open project using intelij / eclipse

-## Expose Rest APIs

-01) Authenticate user using related end-point APIs.
+## Initiate the project

-01) localhost:8090/ - redirect to github signIn page.
+01) localhost:8090/ - Redirect to home page of project and perform sign in.